christophsax/seasonal/README.md

     out(x)

 The `slidingspans` and `revisions` function call the `slidingspans` and `history` spec of X-13ARIMA-SEATS and show the respective parts of the `.out` file.
-Note that against the convention, the `history` spec is called by the function `revision`, in order to avoid a naming collision with the function from the `utils` pacakge. `slidingspans` analyses the stability of a seasonal adjustment, `history` computes an out-of-sample revision history.
+Note that against the convention, the `history` spec is called by the function `revision`, in order to avoid a naming collision with the function from the `utils` pacakge. `slidingspans` analyzes the stability of a seasonal adjustment, `history` computes an out-of-sample revision history.
 For a detailed description, consider section 7.16 and 7.8 in the [manual][manual].

     slidingspans(x)
     revisions(x)